If this resonates....call me.

 You can call me directly at 318-732-7489 or email me at email@example.com.
 You can also click the button below to schedule immediately.
 I give a free 30-minute initial consultation.
 That way you can see what therapy is like before you invest.
 I have two office locations to choose from 4511 Densmore Avenue North and 3301 Burke Avenue North.
 I look forward to hearing from you!

 I developed Situational Couple's Therapy through collaboration with couples in my private practice.
-It is based on solution-focused therapy.
+It is based on solution-focused therapy and EFT.
 It is a brief type of therapy where success is based on the resolution of problem situations instead of more emotionally focused approaches based on "understanding" your partner better.
 Understanding your partner is a by-product of effective communication which is taught in Situational Therapy.

 Imagine that you and your partner disagreed about which way the toilet paper roll should go, or whether you rinse the dishes before you put them in the dishwasher or not, anything that "shouldn't" matter but in the moment feels like it does.
 My couples often refer to arguments like this as "something stupid".
 So imagine that you and your partner were arguing over "something stupid".